bradleyrp/automacs-beta/README.md

 Requires
 --------

-	1. Python version 2.7 or higher.
+	1. Python version 2.7 or higher
-	2. The PyYaml package for interpreting settings.
+	2. GROMACS (any version)
-	4. Sphinx python documentation generator (documentation).
+	3. Sphinx to generate python HTML documentation

 Installation
 ------------